PumpkingWok/HopsValley/README.md

 # HopsValley
-Protect your hops using a blockchain platform
+Protect your hops using a web3 platform driven by smart contracts.